-“Emma is a talented, knowledgeable, empathic and caring bodyworker.”
+“Emma is a talented, knowledgeable, empathic, and caring bodyworker.” ~ Helen M.

-Some clients come to me to ease their chronic pain and stress while others are hoping to improve their athletic performance, while still others simply enjoy having regular bodywork for general health and wellbeing.
+Some clients come to me to ease their chronic pain and stress while others hope to improve their athletic performance, manage injuries or enjoy regular bodywork for general health and well-being.

-My mission as a Structural Integration Practitioner & Myofascial Bodyworker, then, is to give my clients the full benefits of my training, including:
+My mission as a Structural Integration practitioner is to offer you the full benefits of my training, including:

 - Improved posture

 - Increased athletic performance

 To book your initial assessment and/or SI session, click HERE.

 Or to find out more about SI and the 3-series and 12-series treatment options, visit HERE.